jacquesuys/mvp/_PRESS-RELEASE.md

   Genealogy for pets.

 ## Sub-Heading ##
-  Create a tribute to your beloved companions.
+  Create a tribute to your beloved companions, using Node JS.

 ## Summary ##
   * Import and create your pet's family tree.